 Louisiana is made of live music.
 The beauty of Louisiana’s musical tradition is that it's a participatory one.
 People of all ages and backgrounds dance, often in the same club to the same bands.
 The lines between the bands, the music and the audience are often blurred in the juke joints, honky-tonks and dancehalls of Louisiana, creating an energy you are hard-pressed to find anywhere else.
-This is by no means an exhaustive list, but here are 10 live music venues where you can be sure to pass a good time.
+This is by no means an exhaustive list, but a visit to these venues and you'll sure to pass a good time.

 Buck and Johnny's, Breaux Bridge